Mansion House, London: Architecture

 The residence used to have its own court of law, since the Lord Mayor is the chief magistrate of the City while in office.
 There were eleven holding cells (ten for men and one, nicknamed "the birdcage", for women).
 A famous prisoner here was the early 20th-century suffragette women's rights campaigner Sylvia Pankhurst.

 Art collection

-Mansion House is home to the Harold Samuel Collection of Dutch and Flemish Seventeenth Century Paintings, described as "the finest collection of such works to be formed in Britain this century".
+The Mansion House is home to the Harold Samuel Collection of Dutch and Flemish Seventeenth Century Paintings, described as "the finest collection of such works to be formed in Britain this century".
 It consists of 84 paintings and includes some outstanding works by artists including Hendrick Avercamp, Gerard Ter Borch, Pieter Claesz, Aelbert Cuyp, Frans Hals, Pieter de Hooch, Jacob van Ruisdael, Jan Steen, David Teniers the Younger and Willem van de Velde.
-Mansion House also houses a plate collection, which includes among other treasures, the five ceremonial City of London swords.
+The Mansion House also houses a plate collection, which includes among other treasures, the five ceremonial City of London swords.

 Public access

-Mansion House is not generally open to the public.
+The Mansion House is not generally open to the public.
 However, tours can be arranged through the diary office, and there are public tours most Tuesdays.

 Mansion House Street

-Mansion House Street is the short street at the front of Mansion House, which connects Poultry, Queen Victoria Street and Bank junction above Bank Underground station.
+Mansion House Street is the short street at the front of the Mansion House, which connects Poultry, Queen Victoria Street and Bank Junction above Bank Underground station.